 FORMALITIES

 Art.
-28. The President, on behalf of the General Assembly, is responsible for carrying out all the formalities of registration and publication required by current legislation.
+29. The President, on behalf of the Association, is responsible for carrying out all the formalities of registration and publication required by current legislation.

 The bearer of the present Articles of Association has full powers to carry out these formalities.